10 Common Water Blasting Mistakes That Damage Homes in NZ

 10. Not Hiring a Professional Water Blasting Service

-Professional water blasting services use the correct pressure for concrete, decks, and house exteriors.
+Professional water blasting services use the correct pressure for each surface – concrete, timber decks, house exteriors, and fences all need different settings.

 Water Blasting Tips for Beginners